 Do I need to get PAT testing done for insurance purposes?

-Your insurance company may insist that you carry out PAT testing for your public liability and employer’s liability cover to be valid.
+Your insurance company may require that you carry out PAT testing for your public liability and employer’s liability cover to be valid.

 We’d recommend checking with your insurance provider if you are not sure.